NOSB Research Project Judging Criteria

 - Has good eye contact been maintained by all speakers?

-- Do the visuals display creativity?
-Do they easily hold the audience's interest?
+- Do the visuals easily hold the audience's attention?

 - Are the visuals well-integrated into the presentation?
 Does the speaker address audience attention to the visual and actually use it?
 [Hint: A good rule of thumb is to allow 1 minute per visual during the presentation.]